Pali: Vowels

 Long and short vowels are only contrastive in open syllables; in closed syllables, all vowels are always short.
 Short and long e and o are in complementary distribution: the short variants occur only in closed syllables, the long variants occur only in open syllables.
 Short and long e and o are therefore not distinct phonemes.

 e and o are long in an open syllable: at the end of a syllable as in [ne-tum̩] เนตุํ 'to lead' or [so-tum̩] โสตุํ 'to hear'.
 They are short in a closed syllable: when followed by a consonant with which they make a syllable as in [upek-khā] 'indifference' or [sot-thi] 'safety'.

-For vowels ā, ī, ū, e appears for a before double-consonance:
+e appears for a before doubled consonants: